fullstack-development/developers-roadmap/shared/junior-3/basicCodingAndDesignPrinciples.md

   * What will happen if an exception is not caught?
   * What representation of errors other than exceptions are there?
 Which would you prefer?
   * Are there errors that cannot be represented other than exceptions?
+  * Should any error interrupt function's execution?
+Why?
+  * What strategies of handling errors do you know?
 * Why is it important to test code?
 What are black-box testing and white-box testing?
 * What is the difference between the following types of testing:
   * Unit testing